rpl-lab/lctes22-zlax/README.md

 9
 ```

-The `WARNING` confimes the use of JAX.
+The `WARNING` confirms the use of JAX.
 If CUDA is not installed, JAX executes the program on CPU.

 _Remark._ The instructions to install a version of JAX compatible with GPUs are available at https://github.com/google/jax#installation.